oddbird/oddleventy/content/blog/2023/components.md

 the page always wins.

-That's similar to user agent defaults provided by the browser.
-Which makes a lot of sense
-if you plan to distribute a new element for other authors to use in unpredictable context.
+That's similar to user agent defaults provided by the browser -- which makes a lot of sense if you plan to distribute a new element for other authors to use in an unpredictable context.
 But it makes less sense
 when you just want to wrap up
 the 'card' styles on your site